jnkyto/Unikko/README.md

 ### Installing
 1. Install Fabric Loader from https://fabricmc.net/use
 2. Download Fabric API from https://www.curseforge.com/minecraft/mc-mods/fabric-api and drag it into %appdata%/.minecraft/mods
-3. Drag unikko-1.x.x.jar into %appdata%/.minecraft/mods
+3. Drag unikko-1.17-1.x.x.jar into %appdata%/.minecraft/mods

 ### Planned features
 - Redo module toggling functionality
+- Add GUI and means to edit it
 - More "useful" commands

 ### Thanks to